 Saffron Fields Vineyard is located 28 miles southwest of Portland, in the heart of the Yamhill-Carlton AVA.
-The neatly combed benchlands and hillsides of the Yamhill-Carlton AVA, an AVA established in 2004, are home to some of the finest Pinot Noir vineyards in the world.
+The neatly combed benchlands and hillsides of the Yamhill-Carlton AVA, are home to some of the finest Pinot Noir vineyards in the world.

 The Willamette Valley AVA is recognized as one of the premier Pinot noir producing areas in the world.
 The Willamette Valley is a huge and varied appellation that includes six sub-appellations: Chehalem Mountains, Dundee Hills, Eola-Amity Hills, McMinnville, Ribbon Ridge and Yamhill-Carlton.